samrocketman/vagrant-configs/README.md

 > Note: `vagrant` commands _must_ be run from the same directory in which you
 > ran `vagrant up`.

+# Delete virtual machines

+    vagrant destroy

+Learn more about vagrant by reading documentation on the [Vagrant website][vagrant].

 [vagrant]: https://www.vagrantup.com/
 [vbox]: https://www.virtualbox.org/